 – Use of proxy or anonymizer, or varying IP address

 In the end, the main lesson you should take away is that you should not spam Craigslist.
-Since it is a free service, many people try to take advantage of it by promoting themselves.
+Since it is a free service, many people try to take advantage of it by promoting themselves or getting a person at 800 USPS.
 And these people probably don’t know they are breaking the guidelines.
 Just create simple ads that follow the rules, include great photos via the Craigslist image uploader, and you should be fine.

 My Google Profile: +NickGCL